|

 in Europe, enabling me to view Doctor X

-in a way that Denis Gifford could probably only
+in a way that Denis Gifford could only have dreamed

 |